jhpyle/docassemble/_docs/objects.md

 * `myaddress.sublocality_level_5`
 * `myaddress.subpremise`

-Here is an example that illustrates how the `.geolocate()` method works:
+Here is an example that illustrates how the `.geocode()` method works:

-{% include side-by-side.html demo="geolocate" %}
+{% include side-by-side.html demo="geocode" %}

-There is a also a second use of the `geolocate()` method, which is to populate the attributes of an empty `Address` object using an address expressed as one line of text:
+There is a also a second use of the `geocode()` method, which is to populate the attributes of an empty `Address` object using an address expressed as one line of text:

-{% include side-by-side.html demo="geolocate-from-address" %}
+{% include side-by-side.html demo="geocode-from-address" %}

 If this is used on an `Address` that already has populated attributes, the attributes of the existing address will be overwritten.

-Normally, calling `geolocate()` on an object (without an `address` parameter) after geolocation has been performed has no effect.
-This allows you to safely insert a call to `geolocate()` in your interview logic without running up a large bill for your [Google API] usage.
+Normally, calling `geocode()` on an object (without an `address` parameter) after geocoding has been performed has no effect.
+This allows you to safely insert a call to `geocode()` in your interview logic without running up a large bill for your [Google API] usage.
-However, if you call `geolocate(reset=True)`, the old geolocation information will be deleted and the geolocation will be performed again.
-If your interview allows the user to edit an address after it has been geolocated, you will want to make sure that your interview logic will re-run the geolocation after the address is edited.
-The `reset=True` parameter can help you ensure that this geolocation is redone.
+However, if you call `geocode(reset=True)`, the old geocoding information will be deleted and the geocoding will be performed again.
+If your interview allows the user to edit an address after it has been geocoded, you will want to make sure that your interview logic will re-run the geocoding after the address is edited.
+The `reset=True` parameter can help you ensure that this geocoding is redone.

-{% include side-by-side.html demo="geolocate-reset" %}
+{% include side-by-side.html demo="geocode-reset" %}

-You can also use the [`.reset_geolocation()`] method to delete the geolocation information.
+You can also use the [`.reset_geocoding()`] method to delete the geocoding information.

 <a name="Address.normalize"></a>
-The `.normalize()` method uses the results of `.geolocate()` to standardize the formatting of the parts of the address.
+The `.normalize()` method uses the results of `.geocode()` to standardize the formatting of the parts of the address.
 This will overwrite the attributes of the object.
 This method takes an optional keyword parameter `long_format`, which defaults to `False`.
 If this